The Low-FODMAP Diet

 High FODMAP Foods To Avoid

-These foods are higher in FODMAPs and should be avoided or eaten carefully on the diet.
+These foods are higher in FODMAPs and should be avoided during the elimination phase.

 |Non-Dairy Alternatives||Coconut cream, beans, hummus, pistachios, soy products, coconut milk, black-eyed peas, fava beans, kidney beans|